oro-os/link/README.md

 under the [MIT License](LICENSE).

-Unless otherwise specified, all Oro Link firmware (software code) is licensed under the same license.
+Unless otherwise specified, all Oro Link firmware (software code) and all other materials are licensed under the same license.

+Firmware dependencies are under their respective licenses.

 The _Enter Command_ font used for text display is released CC-BY-4.0 by [Font End Dev (jeti)](https://fontenddev.com).

-All other materials are, unless otherwise specified, provided under the same license.

-Dependencies are under their respective licenses.